7 WAYS TO GET THE FAMILY UP & MOVING

 Little Things Go a Long Way

 Everyone has a busy schedule and sometimes it is difficult to block out large amounts of time for physical activity with your family.
 There are some things that can be incorporated into your daily routine that are not only fun but also effective in getting you and your kids moving.
 While watching television, add mini exercises into commercial breaks.
 When the commercials come on, jump up and do jumping jacks with your kids or time them as they hold a plank.
 Simpler activities like Patty Cake and other clapping games are great for infants and toddlers during these short intervals.

 One way to make this more appealing to kids is to use names from the show they are watching in the exercises you are doing.
 If they are watching Paw Patrol you can tell them to do “Ryder-squats,” using the main character’s name, or “Big Bird-jumping jacks” where they make themselves as big as possible while doing the exercise.
 There are many other ways to incorporate physical movement into other daily routines.
 All it takes is a little creativity and a lot of excitement.

-When many of us are working and schooling from home, these at-home exercise ideas are great ways to include mental breaks from your computer and learning.
-Young kids are missing out on recess and many after-school activities, so it’s now more important than ever to create healthy habits.
+When many of us are working from home, these at-home exercise ideas are great ways to include mental breaks from your computer and learning.
+Young kids may be missing out on some activities, so it’s now more important than ever to create healthy habits.
 So, get outside or move around indoors and spend some quality time together as a family.

 is a University of Virginia student and a Charlottesville local who is dedicated to making her community a better place.
 She also enjoys exploring and writing about all that Virginia has to offer.